Steeroy/the-cabinet-company/README.md

 ## Styling

-I make use of `sass` when I style my projects, as it is easier and more cleaner to work with, as much as I do not fully integrate `sass` into my projects, as they still use `css` as rendered styling sheets, I do make use of the `Live Sass Compiler` by `Glenn Marks` which converts the sass styles into css.
+I make use of `sass` when I style my projects, as it is easier and more cleaner to work with, as much as I do not fully integrate `sass` into my projects, as the web still uses `css` as rendered styling sheets, I do make use of the `Live Sass Compiler` by `Glenn Marks` which converts the sass styles into css.
 For most of my projects I make use of the `desktop first` styling then move onto to mobile as I find it easier to work from big to small devices.